 Walsh has approximately 60 different official student clubs and other organizations and activities.
-Student campus ministry is the most popular, working with the University chaplain and other student organizations to provide retreats, prayer, social and service outings, such as an Appalachia immersion experience, Habitat for Humanity service, and more.
+Student campus ministry is the most popular, working with the priests on campus and other student organizations to provide retreats, prayer, social and service outings, such as an Appalachia immersion experience, Habitat for Humanity service, and more.

-The Paul and Carol David Family Campus Center serves as the university’s active student union.
-A game room, on the lower level, features pool, foosball, table tennis, a snack bar, and a piano.
+The Paul and Carol David Family Campus Center serves as the University’s active student union.
+A game room, on the lower level, features pool, foosball, table tennis, a snack bar, flat panel televisions, performance space, and computer stations.
 Poetry readings and other social events take place here.

-The University Program Board organizes campus activities such as homecoming, a weekend movie series, bringing national entertainers on-campus, the spring formal, and Little Sibs weekend.
+The University Program Board organizes campus activities such as homecoming, on-campus concerts, bringing entertainers on campus, spring formal, and Little Sibs weekend.

 There are a number of academic preparation clubs tied to various majors.
-There’s a student newspaper The Walsh University Spectator, a campus radio station, three choirs, and a marching band.
-The university recently opened a Center for the Arts to house the student choirs and band.
+There’s a student newspaper The Walsh University Spectator

 While Walsh University continues to strengthen its Catholic identity, it is clear to us that the administration, campus ministry, and many faculty are committed to the task.
 The University is more than doctrinally Catholic; its attention to service and to working families reinforces its mission.